-The Difference Between Automotive Technicians and Diesel Technicians
+The Difference Between Auto Tech and Diesel Techs

 Thinking of working in auto or diesel repair?
 While these career paths share many similarities, they provide two different services.